The Years of Lyndon Johnson: Book Four: The Passage of Power (2012)

-In the fourth volume, The Passage of Power, Caro covers Johnson's life from 1958 to 1964, the challenges Johnson faced upon his assumption of the presidency, and the significant accomplishments in the months after Kennedy's assassination.
+In the fourth volume, The Passage of Power, Caro covers Johnson's life from 1958 to 1964, including the presidential primary against Kennedy, the challenges Johnson faced upon his assumption of the presidency, and the significant accomplishments in the months after Kennedy's assassination.

 The 736-page book was released on May 1, 2012.

 It won the National Book Critics Circle Award (2012; Biography), the Los Angeles Times Book Prize (2012; Biography), the Mark Lynton History Prize (2013), the American History Book Prize (2013) and the Biographers International Organization's Plutarch Award (2013).
 It was a finalist for the National Book Award for Nonfiction (2012).
 It was selected as one of Time magazine's Best Books of the Year (non-fiction #2).
+It was ranked by the New York Times as #73 in its list of the 100 best books of the 21st century in 2024.

 Book Five

 In November 2011, Caro estimated that the fifth and final volume—expected to treat the remainder of Johnson's presidency and his life thereafter—would require another two to three years to write.
 In March 2013, he affirmed a commitment to completing the series with a fifth volume.
 As of April 2014, he was continuing to research the book.
-In a televised interview with C-SPAN in May 2017, Caro confirmed over 400 typed pages as being complete, covering the period 1964–65; and that once he completes the section on Johnson's 1965 legislative achievements, he intends to move to Vietnam to continue the writing process.
+In a televised interview with C-SPAN in May 2017, Caro confirmed over 400 typed pages as being complete, covering the period 1964–65; and that once he completes the section on Johnson's 1965 and 1966 legislative achievements, he intends to move to Vietnam to continue the writing process.

 In an interview with the New York Review of Books in January 2018, Caro said that he was writing about 1965 and 1966 and a non-chronological section about the relationship between Johnson and Bobby Kennedy.
 Asked if he still planned to visit Vietnam soon, Caro replied: "Not yet, no. This is a very long book.
 And there's a lot to do before that's necessary.
 I'm getting close to it now."
 In December 2018, it was reported that Caro is still "several years from finishing" the volume.
 In January 2020, Caro said he had "typed 604 manuscript pages so far" and is "currently on a section relating to the creation of Medicare in 1965".
 Due to the impact of the COVID-19 pandemic in 2020, Caro postponed his research trip to Vietnam and a visit to the Johnson Presidential Library, but continued work on the book from his home in Manhattan.
 In October 2021, Caro said that he was writing about Johnson's passing of Medicare and his escalation of the Vietnam War.
+In December 2022, Caro related that he still hoped to conduct research in Vietnam.
+Robert Gottlieb, Caro’s editor for more than fifty years, died in June 2023; a spokesperson for Caro said that he was “continuing his work on Volume 5 with limited interruption”.